Kristjan2323/git-essentials/README.md

-> This will teach you how to use everyday git.
+ will teach you how to use everyday git.

 Course created !!  (main branch)